Fans are Artists. Artists are Fans.

 A kind of homage to Yoko Ono’s “Grapefruit”

-Five canal video installation, imagination of acoustic memories
+Five canal video installation, an imagination of acoustic memories

 Reconstructing ZOU–NO–HANA TERRACE as unique video-light-box